RandomFractals/sentimental.io/README.md

 >npm install

-# Save .env.template as .env for Twitter and Alchemy services config
+# Save .env.template as .env for services config

-Follow links and instructions in .env.template for procruing Twitter and Alchemy API keys
+Follow links and instructions in .env.template for procuring Twitter and Alchemy API keys

 # Start node.js app